How to Talk to Animals in English: List of animal sounds you would love to say

 The two-toned call that Donkeys have at their disposal sounds pretty funny.
 The name assigned in English for this is braying and written as hee-haw in the textbooks.

-On the other hand, The British version is slightly different from the American and written as Eeyore
+On the other hand, the British version is slightly different from the American version, written as Eeyore.

 8. Chickens — cluck

 Hen is the name we use for female chickens, and it produces a clucking sound.
-Baby chickens utter cheep, and we address them as chicks, which sounds highly informal and termed as an abusing way to refer to females.
+Baby chickens utter cheep, and we address them as chicks, which sounds highly informal and is termed an abusive way to refer to females.

-Divergent languages seem to be in solidarity with these sounds pretty closely: however, roosters (male chickens) have a different story!
+Divergent languages seem in close solidarity with these sounds; however, roosters (male chickens) have a different story!

 9. Roosters — cock-a-doodle-do

-The call that roosters give in the morning is termed crowing (It is akin to the bird “crow,” however in this case it’s a verb).
+The call that roosters give in the morning is called crowing (It is akin to the bird “crow,” but it’s a verb).
 In English, cock-a-doodle-do is the sound of a rooster.

 10. Birds — chirp

-The sound of the birds differ with their sizes are each of them has a peculiar one which is usually called singing.
-Birds express themselves through chirptrill and warble.
-They also tend to tweet and twitter.
+The birds’ sounds differ in size, and each has a peculiar one, which is usually called singing.
+Birds express themselves through chirp, trill and warble.
+They also tend to tweet on Twitter.

 11. Owls — Hoot